linkedin/Iris-message-processor/README.md

 ### Debug/testing settings:

-1. By default the configs are set up with dryrun and debug settings enable, you will need to disable these in production but they can be used for testing
+1. By default the configs are set up with dryrun and debug settings enabled, you will need to disable these in production but they can be used for testing

 - "MetricsDryRun": true, // with this setting enabled IMP will skip emitting metrics
 - "SenderDryRun":true, // with this setting enabled messages will be sent with the dummyVendor that just logs/stores the messages but does not actually send them
 - "IrisDryRun":true, // with this setting enabled IMP will not advance the steps of an iris incident
 - "StorageDryRun":true, // with this setting enabled IMP will not persist messages to the DB
-- "DebugAuth": true, // with this setting enabled will not enforce HMAC authentications
+- "DebugAuth": true, // with this setting enabled IMP will not enforce HMAC authentication for its API
 - "DebugLogging": true // with this setting enabled IMP will set the logging level to debug

 Run